raumzeitlabor/raumzeitchef-ircbot/README.md

    of initscripts, configuration and source code can be displayed by `dpkg -L raumzeitchef-ircbot`.

-To create a Debian package, ensure you have `dpkg-dev` installed, then run:
+To create a Debian package, ensure you have `dpkg-dev` installed, then run as **root** to ensure the Modules are installed globally:
 <pre>
-dpkg-buildpackage
+sudo dpkg-buildpackage -uc -us
 </pre>

 Now you have a package called `raumzeitchef-ircbot_$VERSION_all.deb` which you can